PaulleDemon/AWS-deployment/UsingEnvironment.md

 ![Environment properties](https://github.com/PaulleDemon/AWS-deployment/blob/master/images/environment-properties.jpg)

-Now you can start filling the name and value as I have shown above.
-(Please use your own host name, password etc)
+Now you can start filling in the name and value as I have shown above.
+(Please use your own hostname, password, etc)

 Once you have set all the information you can click on Apply.

 It will take some time to apply.
 If everything went right your status should be ok.
 If something went wrong during the process of updating.
-It will reset back to previous configuration.
+It will reset back to the previous configuration.
 You can check the events under Recent events.

-You can also set this using EB CLI using the below commmand.
+You can also set this using EB CLI using the below command.
 ```
  eb setenv Key1=value1 Key2=value2 KeyN=valueN
 ```
 ### Note:

-If you are using the second method its likely that your environment variables are not set as you expect.
+If you are using the second method it's likely that your environment variables are not set as you expect.

 So add the below code in your `settings.py`: